The geometry of the space of branched Rough Paths: Introduction

 We then use \Cref{thm:intro.aGRP} and \Cref{thm:1.6} to construct our action on branched rough paths.
 Given $(g,X)\in\cal C^\gamma\times\BR^\gamma$, we construct the anisotropic geometric rough paths $\bar X$ and $g\bar X$ and then define the branched rough path $gX\in\BR^\gamma$ as $\langle gX,\tau\rangle = \langle g\bar{X},\psi(\tau)\rangle$, where $\psi$ is the Hairer--Kelly map.

-Our approach also does not make use of Foissy's and Chapoton's Hopf-algebra isomorphism \cite{Chapoton2010,Foissy2002} between the Butcher--Connes--Kreimer Hopf algebra and the shuffle algebra over a complicated set $I$ of trees as is done in \cite{Boedihardjo2017}.
-This allows us to construct an action of a \textsl{larger} group on the set of branched rough paths; indeed, using the above isomorphism one would obtain a transformation group parametrised by $(g^\tau)_{\tau\in I}$ where $I$ it the aforementioned set of trees of Foissy's and Chapoton's results and $g^\tau\in C^{\gamma|\tau|}$; on the other hand our approach yields a transformation group parametrised by $(g^\tau)_{\tau\in\T_N}$.
+Our approach also does not make use of Foissy-Chapoton's Hopf-algebra isomorphism \cite{Chapoton2010,Foissy2002} between the Butcher--Connes--Kreimer Hopf algebra and the shuffle algebra over a complicated set $I$ of trees as is done in \cite{Boedihardjo2017}.
+This allows us to construct an action of a \textsl{larger} group on the set of branched rough paths; indeed, using the above isomorphism one would obtain a transformation group parametrized by $(g^\tau)_{\tau\in I}$ where $I$ is the aforementioned set of trees of Foissy-Chapoton's results and $g^\tau\in C^{\gamma|\tau|}$; on the other hand our approach yields a transformation group parametrized by $(g^\tau)_{\tau\in\T_N}$.
 With the smaller set $I\cap\T_N$, transitivity of the action $g\mapsto gX$ would be lost.

 Finally we note that we use a special property of the Butcher-Connes-Kreimer Hopf algebra: the fact that it is freely generated as an algebra by the set of trees, so defining characters over it is significantly easier than in the geometric case.
 To define an element $X\in G$ it suffices to give the values $\langle X,\tau\rangle$ for all trees $\tau\in\T$; by freeness there is a unique multiplicative extension to all of $\HH$.
-This is not at all the case for geometric rough paths: the tensor algebra $T^c(A)$ over an alphabet $A$ is {not} free over the linear span of words so if one is willing to define a character $x$ over $T^c(A)$ there are additional algebraic constraints that the values of $X$ on words must satisfy.
+This is not at all the case for geometric rough paths: the shuffle algebra $T(A)$ over an alphabet $A$ is {not} free over the linear span of words so if one is willing to define a character $X$ over $T(A)$ there are additional algebraic constraints that the values of $X$ on words must satisfy.